 - 70 The requirements to be applied by Tier 1 PBEs are the PBE Standards, excluding any RDR concessions. - The bulk of the PBE Standards are based substantially on International Public Sector Accounting Standards (IPSAS) issued by the International Public Sector Accounting Standards Board (IPSASB).
 IPSAS are, in turn, based substantially on IFRS. - However, PBE Standards also include certain standards based on NZ IFRS and some domestic FRSs.
 These standards have been included in the PBE Standards to cover gaps in accounting requirements which are not covered by IPSAS at this time.
 All the standards have the prefix "PBE" to identify them.
-The PBE Standards therefore comprise a combination of PBE IPSASs, PBE IFRSs, PBE IASs and PBE FRSs. - Accompanying the PBE Standards is an interim PBE Conceptual Framework (existing PBE Framework) which is based on the New Zealand equivalent to the IASB's Framework for the Preparation and Presentation of Financial Statements, which preceded the IASB's Conceptual Framework for Financial Reporting.
-The NZASB is currently developing a conceptual framework for general purpose reporting by public sector entities, based on the IPSASB Framework, Conceptual Framework for General Purpose
+The PBE Standards therefore comprise a combination of PBE IPSASs, PBE IFRSs, PBE IASs and PBE FRSs. - Accompanying the PBE Standards is the Public Benefit Entities' Conceptual Framework (PBE Conceptual Framework).
+The PBE Conceptual Framework establishes the concepts that underpin general purpose financial reporting (GPFR) by public benefit entities.
+The PBE Conceptual Framework sets out: - The role and authority of the PBE Conceptual Framework; - The objectives and users of GPFR;

-- Financial Reporting by Public Sector Entities.
-The existing PBE Framework is included as an interim Framework pending the finalisation of the new IPSASB-based Framework. - In the absence of an accounting standard, the existing PBE Framework assists the NZASB in developing the set of PBE Standards.
-The existing PBE Framework also provides a basis for the use of judgement by preparers in resolving accounting issues. - A PBE applying the PBE Standards will assert compliance with PBE Standards and will not normally be able to assert compliance with IFRS.
+- The qualitative characteristics of useful information; - The key characteristic of a reporting entity; - The elements in GPFR; - The criteria for recognition of an element; - The concepts for selection of measurement bases; and - The concepts applicable to presentation of information in GPFR. - In the absence of an accounting standard, the PBE Conceptual Framework assists the NZASB in developing PBE Standards and in commenting on the development of IPSASs by the IPSASB.
+The PBE Conceptual Framework also assists preparers of general purpose financial reports.
+For example, it may assist preparers in developing consistent accounting policies when dealing with topics that have yet to form the subject of a PBE Standard or when a standard allows a choice of accounting policy. - A PBE applying the PBE Standards will assert compliance with PBE Standards and will not normally be able to assert compliance with IFRS.
 This is because the entity may have transactions for which the recognition and measurement requirements of the PBE Standards differ from those in the equivalent IFRS.
 However, where an entity has applied the PBE Standards but does not have any (material) transactions to which the recognition and measurement differences apply, and/or has not applied any disclosure differences that may exist, then it may be possible for the entity to assert compliance with IFRS while complying with the requirements of the PBE Standards.
 In addition, entities unable to assert compliance with IFRS may, if they wish, identify in their financial report (normally in the Notes to the Financial Statements) the extent of compliance with IFRS, and the differences between the financial statements and those that would comply fully with IFRS.